“We know that a new paradigm is necessary if we want to give every child around the world access to an education.

 That is what we strive for every day.”

 Katrin founded Projects For All in 2013 with the aim of fostering community ownership of development projects and empowering marginalised communities.
 Her passion for giving a voice to individuals and communities was shaped by her time living in Nigeria and Ethiopia working in human rights advocacy and development.
 Katrin is an award-winning producer and has written for the Huffington Post, The Times and Time Out New York.

-Roland has experience in education technology, business development, operations management, sustainable building technology, and media production.
-He is strongly committed to building a community’s technological capacity.
-By involving and working with the communities during the implementation of a project, Roland helps to foster ownership and encourages the community to work with new technologies.
+Roland has broad experience in education technology, business development, operations management, sustainable building technology, and radio and film production.
+By involving and working together with all members of the community during the implementation of each project, Roland helps to foster community ownership and encourages the community to work with new technologies.